 For all you reptile owners out there, I’m sure you know how difficult it can be to keep your crickets alive long enough to feed your animal.
-More often than not, a good portion of them are dead either on arrival, or soon after.
-The result is you having through throw out many dollars-worth of live feed.
+More often than not, a good portion of them are dead either on arrival or soon after.
+The result is you have to throw out many dollars-worth of the live feed.
 It’s not a good feeling, is it?
 Following is a post with tips on how to care for live crickets so that you never have problems with them.

-So, unless you plan on breeding your own crickets, you need to know how to care for live crickets from the time they are shipped to your door.
-As soon as possible after your cricket shipment arrives, take them out of the box they came in.
-This can be tricky.
-You’ll have to develop your own system for this, otherwise you WILL have crickets running all over your house!
+So, unless you plan on breeding your crickets, you need to know how to care for live crickets from the time they arrive at your door.
+As soon as possible after your cricket shipment arrives, take them out of the box they came in; this can be tricky, and you’ll have to develop your own system for this.
+Otherwise, you WILL have crickets running all over your house!
 Not a truly bad thing, it’s just that you didn’t order them to be your house pets.

 Keep the egg crates that came in the shipping boxes.
 Crickets always seek out dark spaces, and these are perfect for that.
-I also save toilet paper rolls and/or paper towel rolls for this reason as well.
-I supply plenty of dark space so that they’re not all clamoring for the same little spaces.
+I also save toilet paper rolls or paper towel rolls for this reason as well.
+I supply plenty of dark space so that they’re not all clamoring for the same little areas.

 Quantities of 1,000 crickets or more will need at minimum a 10-gallon container.
 (Crickets over a ½” will need a 15+ gallon container with a depth of at least 15”.)

-The ideal range of temperature for your live crickets should be between 70° – 75° F. This range is key for proper function of crickets’ metabolism and immune system.
-Crickets should not be exposed to direct sunlight, high humidity, or drafts of cold air.
+The ideal range of temperature for your live crickets should be between 70° – 75° F, which is critical for proper function of crickets’ metabolism and immune system.
+Do not expose crickets to direct sunlight, high humidity, or drafts of cold air.

 Keep your cricket containers clean at all times to ensure a healthier, longer life for your crickets.
-Keep your container free of all dead crickets and waste material.
-Rinse the container out with hot water or a mild bleach solution.
+Keep your tank free of all dead crickets and waste material.
+Rinse it out with hot water or a mild bleach solution.

-Crickets are fairly easy to keep.
-They need basic food and water to survive and when well taken care of, they will remain a good, active supply of live crickets to feed your pet for weeks.
+Crickets are relatively easy to keep.
+They need basic food and water to survive, and when well taken care of, they will remain a good, active supply of live crickets to feed your pet for weeks.
 Always have on hand a dry food source and a separate water source for your crickets.

 You can buy dry cricket food, available at all pet stores and from live cricket retailers, or you can feed them oatmeal or cornmeal from your kitchen.
 Other food sources are chicken mash or chick starter, available at feed stores.
 Be sure to change the food out weekly, or as needed.
 Do not let it get damp or moldy.

-It is very important to have water available to your crickets at all times.
-One of the quickest ways to kill crickets is to take them away from their water source, but also know, again, that crickets drown very easily.
-This is why we do not recommend you have an open pool of water near your crickets.
+Having water available to your crickets at all times is crucial.
+One of the quickest ways to kill crickets is to take them away from their water source, but also know, again, that crickets drown very quickly, which is why we do not recommend you have an open pool of water near your crickets.
 Your “watering device” can be a simple damp sponge sitting on a shallow plate, but check it daily to make sure it is damp!
 Oranges are great sources of water.

 Potatoes serve as both a water and a food source.
-However, do not use potatoes as an everyday food source for your crickets because potatoes can cause a damp environment that if left for more than 3 days can be harmful to our species of cricket.
+However, do not use potatoes as a daily food source for your crickets because potatoes can cause a damp environment that if left for more than three days can be harmful to our species of cricket.

 I hope you have learned how to care for live crickets!
 Good luck!